Lake Forest High School (Illinois): Academics

 Along with the typical course offerings, Lake Forest High School also covers 26 AP classes and 40 Honors classes.
 The Advanced Placement courses offered include: Biology, Calculus AB, Calculus BC, Chemistry, Computer Programming, Computer Science, Economics, Environmental Science, French V, French VI, German IV, Latin IV, Latin V, Literary Analysis and Criticism, Modern European History, Music Theory, Psychology, Physics C, Political Science, Spanish V, Statistics, Studio Art, United States History, and World History.

 The Lake Forest High School Foundation was established in 2002 and adopted the mission statement of providing funding for resources necessary to support and enrich the educational experience of the students, faculty and staff of Lake Forest High School.
 This Foundation is there to provide Lake Forest High School's students and faculty with the funding they need to become more educated.
 The Lake Forest High School Foundation has given over 220 grants which totals to about $1,600,000.

 Athletics

 Lake Forest High School has won 71 state championships in athletics, 43 since 2000.
 In their 2010–2011 season, the Scouts won three state championships.
 The school's Varsity Dance Team (Pom Pons) won the 2013 and 2014 Large Varsity Pom National Champions at the National Dance Team Competition.
 The Girls Varsity Tennis Team has won two state titles in the past three years, and the Varsity Field Hockey was state champions in 2012.
 The Girls Ice Hockey team won the state titles in 2011 and 2013.
 The 2013/14 Girl's Varsity Soccer team also won a state title in penalty kicks.
 The Scouts receive substantial financial support from the LFHS Booster Club.

+In addition to these achievements, the Illinois High School Association (IHSA) announced that Girls Flag Football will debut an IHSA State Series in fall 2024, joining other recent additions such as Girls Wrestling (2022), Esports (2022), Boys and Girls Lacrosse (2018), and Competitive Dance (2013).

+Lake Forest High School's Varsity Dance Team continued their success by taking first place overall in the 2A division at the 2024 IHSA State Championship, claiming back-to-back State Championships.
+In the final round, the team achieved a historic score of 98.02, the highest point total in 2A history.

+Furthermore, the Lake Forest High School boys lacrosse team were crowned the 2024 Illinois state champions.
+Under the leadership of coach David Hone, the team completed the season with 23 wins and only three losses, finishing undefeated in conference play.